Spear Phishing vs. Phishing, Whaling, and Cloning

 Depending on how influential the individual is, this targeting could be considered whaling.
 Whale phishing, much like spear phishing is a targeted phishing attack.
 Whale phishing is aimed at wealthy, powerful, or influential individuals.
 Much like spear-phishing, successful attacks are usually aimed at a specific individual rather than an indiscriminate attack that is usually associated with a regular phishing attempt.
 Whaling attacks are becoming increasingly common due to the “whale” generally having complete access to the sensitive or desired information.
 Cybercriminals often target the boss – or the whale — rather than someone lower down in the chain of command because the whale can access information and resources that no other employee can reach.

 While spear phishing and whaling are harmful, clone phishing is a bit of a game changer.
 Clone phishing is a little different than a typical phishing attempt.
 A clone phishing attack uses a legitimate or previously sent email that contains attachments or links.
 The clone is a near copy to the original where the attachments or links are replaced with malware or a virus.
 The email is typically spoofed to appear like it is being sent by the original sender and will claim it is a simple re-send.
 What’s worse, the email is sent out to a large number of recipients and the attacker just waits for the victims who click it.
 When a victim succumbs to the cloned email, the attacker forwards the same forged email to the contacts from the victim’s inbox.
 This type of attack is considered the most harmful because it is hard for victims to suspect a spoofed email.

 Preventing Phishing Attacks of All Kinds

-When comparing spear-phishing vs. phishing or anything else, prevention should be your business priority.
+When comparing spear-phishing vs. phishing, speed phishing or anything else, prevention should be your business priority.
 Running a successful spear-phishing prevention campaign can improve your business’s chances of preventing a successful attack.